Paralysis ticks are a silent but deadly killer, and unfortunately Australia's climate is the perfect breeding ground for them.

 - If you live adjacent to wooded or bushy areas create a protective barrier of mulch around the perimeter of your property.
 This creates a physical barrier that is dry and sometimes hot, which ticks cannot tolerate.

 - Vacuuming regularly will help remove ticks hiding in carpet that have been dragged in from the outdoors.

 Cat Specific Prevention

 It is a myth that cats don’t get ticks.
 Cats are less likely to get ticks than dogs, but it can still happen.
 There are a multitude of products available for dogs for tick prevention from collars, spot-ons, tablets, and rinses.
 Cats, however, are not afforded the same luxury of choice.
 Due to a peculiarity in the liver metabolism of cats, they are very sensitive to one of the insecticides that are present in most of the tick products currently available.
-This chemical is very toxic to cats, as is the related synthetic compound, permethrin.
+This chemical is permethrin which is highly toxic to cats.

 Learn more about the precautions needed when preventing tick paralysis in cats.